bfollek/advent2018/README.md

 elixir's for form isn't lazy, and I couldn't find a way to short-circuit it the way take() does in clojure.
 So I wrote a version that doesn't use the for form, and stops as soon as it finds the right strings.
 It's called part2_fast, and it's significantly faster than the other versions.

 Then I wrote another version, part2_fast_agent, that stores the list of strings in an Agent rather than passing it around as a param.
-This slightly stateful solution seems a little cleaner, and runs a little faster, than part2_fast without the agent.
+This slightly stateful solution seems a little cleaner than, and just as fast as, part2_fast without the agent.